How to Get Discounted or Free Cell Phones for Seniors

 Lifeline Assistance is a federal government program that provides a discount on qualifying monthly telephone service to Americans with lower incomes — including seniors.

-Older Americans who meet certain eligibility criteria can receive discounted or free cell phone service as well as a free phone.
+Older Americans who meet certain eligibility criteria can receive discounted or free cell phone service.
+In some situations, free cell phones for seniors are available, too.
 Here’s everything you need to know.

 What Is the Lifeline Program?

-The Lifeline assistance program, which is part of the federal Universal Service Administrative Company, was created in 1985 to help Americans with lower incomes access affordable telecommunications services.
+The Lifeline assistance program, a part of the federal Universal Service Administrative Company, was created in 1985 to help Americans with lower incomes access affordable telecommunications services.

 How Do I Qualify for Lifeline?